mrvruj/c5v/README.md

     Mortality fraction in both locations
     Increase (>100%) or decrease (<100%) in LOS for those who die

-The distributed version is called “hypothetical” because I put in a purely fictional population.
+The distributed version is called “hypothetical” because we put in a purely fictional population.

 Modeling methodology